Selecting a Retirement Plan Advisor

 Plan fiduciaries must act as prudent experts under ERISA, and are therefore held to a high standard of care with respect to plan-related decisions regarding investments, service providers, plan administration, and general ERISA compliance issues.
 Most prudent plan sponsors hire a plan consultant (advisor) to assist them in adhering to ERISA’s rigorous standards, and to assist them in meeting their objective of offering a best practice 401(k) plan to their employees.
 A quality retirement plan advisor will display the following atributes:

-Independent advisors have the ability to help evaluate funds and providers objectively and without bias.
+Independent advisors have the ability to help evaluate funds and providers with an open mind.